-- Set EonAxisA_0 under Graph 1 - Set EonAxisA_1 under Graph 2 - Under Graph 3 and Graph 4 change the dataset to <None> - Check "Fourier Amplitudes (dB)" button at top left of plot - · Select Zoom radio button - Using the Limits button above the plot set both to have limits of 0 to 2e9.
+- Select the Add A Data View dropdown menu and click History - Set EonAxisA_0 under Graph 1 - Set EonAxisA_1 under Graph 2 - Under Graph 3 and Graph 4 change the dataset to <None> - Check "Fourier Amplitudes (dB)" button at top left of plot - Select Zoom radio button - Using the Limits button above the plot set both to have limits of 0 to 2e9.

-The result is shown in Fig. 4.64 (to which we have added vertical measuring lines using an external image editing software).
+The result is shown in Fig. 4.85 (to which we have added vertical measuring lines using an external image editing software).
 A series of peaks can be seen.
 The mode frequencies correspond to the maxima of this plot.
 Having more than one history is important as due to mode variation in space, one history may pick up modes another misses and vice-versa.